frederic-perez/AmE-dictionary/data/dictionary.md

 __kid<sup>1</sup>__ _n_ _I was a Nintendo kid._
 __kid<sup>2</sup>__ _v_
 __kiddo__
+__kids will be kids__ _idiom_ Kids behave childishly or immaturely by nature, so it is unrealistic to expect otherwise.
 __kids__ _n_ :astonished: _Made by treating the skin of lambs, calves, or kids._
 __kike__ _Kike names._
 __kiki__